FrancisBanville/ms_interpreting_probabilities/README.md

 \noindent\fbox{%
     \parbox{\textwidth}{%
-        The quick brown fox jumps right over the lazy dog. the quick brown fox jumps right over the lazy dog. the quick brown fox jumps right over the lazy dog. the quick brown fox jumps right over the lazy dog. the quick brown fox jumps right over the lazy dog. the quick brown fox jumps right over the lazy dog. the quick brown fox jumps right over the lazy dog. the quick brown fox jumps right over the lazy dog.
-    }%
-}

 ## Box 1: A spatiotemporally explicit model of interactions

 Predicting local networks across time and space is a pivotal goal of network